cpich3g/modelmeters/README.md

 1. **Daily Data Collection**: GitHub Actions automatically downloads the latest Azure pricing data using the Azure Retail Prices API
 2. **Data Processing**: The raw pricing data is split into segments based on the pricing `startDate` value
-3. **AI Enhancement**: Azure OpenAI (via Azure AI Foundry) generates intelligent summaries of the latest pricing changes, using Model Context Protocol (MCP) to include Microsoft Learn documentation
+3. **AI Enhancement**: Azure OpenAI (via Microsoft Foundry) generates intelligent summaries of the latest pricing changes, using Model Context Protocol (MCP) to include Microsoft Learn documentation
 4. **Web Deployment**: The processed data and summaries are automatically deployed to Azure Static Web Apps using GitHub Actions
 5. **User Interface**: A responsive web interface allows users to explore pricing data and AI-generated insights